International Travel Insurance

 - Seek emergency medical care as needed for treatment of injuries.

-- Contact Europ Assistance (contact info is on the Travel Assistance Chart) to open a claim for payment of treatment expenses.
+- Contact Zurich Travel Assist (contact info is on the Travel Assistance Card) to open a clam for payment of treatment expenses.

 - Notify your home department of the injury and your medical status.